AlexWoodroof/NextJS-Firebase-Auth-Template/README.md

 ## 💡 Acknowledgements

 A big thank you to the developers and contributors of Next.js and Firebase for their incredible work!
-This readme was constructed by ChatGPT by OpenAI.
+And to [HeroIcons](https://heroicons.dev/) for their icons!
+This readme was constructed by ChatGPT from OpenAI.